minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

   $ cd .ssh
   ```

-* Import your SSH GitHub keys replacing `<username>` with your GitHub username that appears in your profile section
+* Import your SSH GitHub keys replacing `<username>` with the GitHub username (that appears in your profile section)

   ```sh
   $ curl https://github.com/<username>.keys >> authorized_keys
   ```

-* Ensure that your SSH keys have been imported correctly in "authorized_keys" file and Ctrl-X to exit
+* Ensure that your SSH keys have been imported correctly in "authorized_keys" file, and press `Ctrl-X` to exit

   ```sh
   $ nano authorized_keys